-Yorgelis Rodriguez of Cuba celebrates after winning the gold medal of the Women's Heptathlon on the day four of the 14th IAAF World Junior Championships in Barcelona on 13 July 2012 (Getty Images) © Copyright
+Yorgelis Rodriguez of Cuba celebrates after winning heptathlon gold at the IAAF World Junior Championships (Getty Images) © Copyright

 Rodriguez tallied 5966 points just 9 ahead of surprise silver medallist Xénia Krizsan whose score of 5957 was a new personal best.
 Brazil’s Tamara de Souza, who had found herself in the leading position after day one, grabbed a well-deserved bronze medal in a new South American record 5900 points.